ElitaKa/ElitaKa/README.md

 - 💞️ I’m looking to collaborate on Perfume
 - 📫 How to reach me elitak10@gmail.com
 - 😄 Pronouns: elitak
-- ⚡ Fun fact: I am Lady
+- ⚡ Fun fact: I am a Lady

 <!---
 ElitaKa/ElitaKa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.